 Reimbursement Claims in Texas

-The Texas Family Code provides for a party, the husband in this example, to potentially bring a Texas reimbursement claim in situations such as this.
-In this situation, encountered often by divorce lawyers in Houston, the community property estate would have a reimbursement claim against the wife’s separate property estate.
+The Texas Family Code provides for a party, the husband in this example, to potentially bring a Texas reimbursement claim.
+This situation is encountered often by divorce lawyers in Houston and is called a community property reimbursement.
+This means that the community property estate would have a reimbursement claim against the wife’s separate property estate.